DuoRes/google-news-extension/client/README.md

 # client

-> a chrome extension tools built with Vite + Vanilla-ts, and Manifest v3
+> a chrome extension tools built with Vite + Vanilla-js, and Manifest v3

 ## Installing